 Cornelius is safe (thank goodenss! or Roddy McDowall would be out of a job), and Caesar sends him away with Lake and the tribe to cross the desert, while Caesar himself turns to pursue The Colonel’s regiment into the snowlands, vengeance in his heart.
 With Caesar: Maurice, chimp Rocket (Terry Notary) and gorilla Luca (Michael Adamthwaite), all on horses which I’m sure are plotting their own rebellion after breaking their backs on those 400-pound apes Luca and Maurice.

 WAR becomes a road movie, meandering in the snow.
-The apes come across a mute young girl (Amiah Miller), who is named Nova through Maurice noticing a Nova Chevy’s license plate, and Bad Ape (Steve Zahn, a jittery, bug-eyed opportunist and comic relief), who only knows himself by the name the humans called him.
+The apes come across a mute young girl (Amiah Miller), who is named Nova through Maurice noticing a Chevy Nova’s license plate, and Bad Ape (Steve Zahn, a jittery, bug-eyed opportunist and comic relief), who only knows himself by the name the humans called him.
 In this interlude: poignancy, as Luca – the most powerful of beasts – gifts Nova a flower; and sadness, as Luca is later shot down by humans, and Nova puts her flower back in his dying hand.

 Caesar: “I did not start this war.
 I fight only to protect apes.”